Klipper3d/klipper/docs/Load_Cell.md

 * At least 24 bits wide
 * Use SPI communications
-* Has a pin can be used to indicate sample ready without SPI communications.
+* Has a pin that can be used to indicate sample ready without SPI communications.
 This is often called the "data ready" or "DRDY" pin.
 Checking a pin is much faster than running an SPI query.
 * Has a programmable gain amplifier gain setting of 128.
 This should eliminate the need for a separate amplifier.
 * Indicates via SPI if the sensor has been reset.
 Detecting resets avoids